flycheck/flycheck-popup-tip/README.md

 ![flycheck-popup-tip screenshot](screenshots/01.png)

-There is [official flycheck-pos-tip](https://github.com/flycheck/flycheck-pos-tip) extension for displaying errors under point.
+There is [another official flycheck-pos-tip](https://github.com/flycheck/flycheck-pos-tip) extension for displaying errors under point.
 However, it does not display popup if you run Emacs under TTY.
 It displays message on echo area and that is often used for ELDoc.
 Also, popups made by `pos-tip` library does not always look good, especially on macOS and Windows.

 ## Installation